souvikita/RH15D_WSSP/Running_RH15D.md

 This will place all files in their correct directories.

-# Quickstart: Understanding the RH1.5D code and exploring its output
+# Quickstart: Running RH1.5D and exploring its output

 You should run your code inside the `run` directory.
 Now, there lies a `rh/rh15d/run_example` directory.
 Simply copy this directory to `run` on your own so that you can make changes: